mrdaveanderson/mrdaveanderson.github.io/_posts/2017-04-12-SSHMultiClient.md

 ## Update
 I'm still working on this, but between injury and illness, it's been a rough last 6 months, most of the time I spend at the computer had to be spent on my day job, or other more important tasks

 On, the plus side, I've been testing it, and making some improvements while working.
 Will probably be at least a month or two until I'm happy with it enough to throw it up on github.
-If you'd like to test or just show interest though, hit me up on twitter (@mrdaveanderson).
+If you'd like to test or just show interest though, hit me up on twitter.